 If your dog’s nails have been overgrown for quite a long time, they may not be able to be trimmed back very far without causing your dog to bleed.
-Weekly nail trims or grinding will be required to slowly get the quick (a vein in the nail) to recede in order to get your dog’s nails to a proper length.
+Weekly nail trims or grinding will be required to slowly get the quick (a vein in the nail) to recede to get your dog’s nails to a proper length.

 #7 – Provide a soft, supportive bed

 Sore joints need more cushion to be comfortable.
 Lying on the floor with little to no cushioning causes painful pressure points.
-Investing in a high-quality orthopedic bed may help your dog start his mornings with a little less pain.
+Investing in a high-quality orthopedic bed may help your dog start their mornings with a little less pain.

 #8 – Acupuncture

 Acupuncture helps to stimulate the body’s own anti-inflammatory and pain-reducing responses.
-The tiny needles involved stimulate nerves, blood vessels, and lymphatic bundles in order to improve blood flow, release pain-fighting enkephalins, and reduce inflammation.
+The tiny needles involved stimulate nerves, blood vessels, and lymphatic bundles to improve blood flow, release pain-fighting enkephalins, and reduce inflammation.
 While it may not be a great option for dogs who dislike being handled, it can be a great supplemental treatment program that may bring your dog a lot of pain relief.